nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 :ref:`partition_manager` is the component that reserves the RAM memory for the shared memory regions used by the Modem library.
 For more information, see :ref:`partition_mgr_integration`.

+The library wrapper also provides callbacks for the initialization and shutdown operations.
+The application can setup a callback for :c:func:`nrf_modem_lib_init` calls using the :c:macro:`NRF_MODEM_LIB_ON_INIT` macro, and a callback for :c:func:`nrf_modem_lib_shutdown` calls using the :c:macro:`NRF_MODEM_LIB_ON_SHUTDOWN` macro.
+These compile-time callbacks allow any part of the application to perform any setup steps that require the modem to be a certain state.
+Futher, they ensure that said steps will be repeated any time another part of the application turns the modem on or off.

 The library wrapper can also initialize the Modem library during system initialization using :c:macro:`SYS_INIT`.
 The :kconfig:`CONFIG_NRF_MODEM_LIB_SYS_INIT` Kconfig option can be used to control the initialization.
 Some libraries in |NCS|, such as the :ref:`lte_lc_readme` have similar configuration options to initialize during system initialization and these options depend on the configuration option of the integration layer.